synox/spark-transport-display/README.md

 Remarks
 ----------------
-* The display [Monochrome 128x32 SPI OLED](http://www.adafruit.com/products/661) might be a better joice, as it gives more flexibility for drawing, uses less wires and is much cheaper.
+* The display [Monochrome 128x32 SPI OLED](http://www.adafruit.com/products/661) might be a better choice, as it gives more flexibility for drawing, uses less wires and is much cheaper.
 * Daylight Saving Time ("Sommerzeit") is currently not detected automatically.

 Additional Resources